philpennock/tv-sony/README.md

    tab-complete its own commands, all remote control buttons known by the TV, and the names of various apps installed on the TV.
 3. You can use cursor keys (and/or vi keys) and space/enter for basic control without needing to type commands and hit enter.
+Or click on-screen buttons with your mouse.

 It's written in Python, developed against Python 3.8.